ITenthusiasm/isaiahs-legacy/react-cra/README.md

 This saves more lines and helps you to reason more easily about your file/folder structure.

 **Secondly**, barrel files help you think more in terms of "groups" or "domains".
-Referring to the previous code example, you'll notice that the simpler import that uses barrel files helps you get what you need from one place.
-"Ah, for components, I just need to go here.
+Referring to the previous code example, you'll notice that the simpler import that uses barrel files helps you get what you need from one place: "Ah, for components, I just need to go here.
 For anything related to services, I go there."

 **Finally**, barrel files help you communicate what you expect to be "accessible to the outside world", and what you expect to remain "private".
 In this project, you'll notice that `src/components/index.ts` _does not_ export the `Notifications` component.
 That's because `Notifications` is only intended to be used with the `NotificationsContainer`, which _is_ pubilcly accessible to the outside world.